reynaldomimis/rem-hub/README.md

 ## 📢 Stay Updated!

-✨ Don’t forget to bookmark our website and **subscribe** to get notified about new app releases and features.
+✨ Don’t forget to bookmark our website and **download** to get notified about new app releases and features.

 ## 📧 Contact Us